 Carrer de la Selva de Mar and Rambla de Guipuscoa

-First up is this beauty from Jorge Rodriquez Garcia on side of the Biblioteca Sant Marti de Provencals.
+First up is this beauty from Jorge Rodriquez Gerada on side of the Biblioteca Sant Marti de Provencals.
 It’s just on the junction at the northern tip of carrer de la selva de Mar with the main route of Ramba de Guipuscoa.
 There’s not much else in this area but it has the benefits of being right at the very beginning of the road we need to head down.

 Carrer de la Selva de Mar and Carrer del Peru